Continue reading on DataGuidance with:

 - the protection of records privileged from production in legal proceedings;

-- defence, security, and international relations;
+- defense, security, and international relations;

 - cabinet documents; and